 Governor David Ige, a Democrat, was elected in 2018 with 61 percent of the vote.
 The next gubernatorial election is in 2022.

-Democrats control both the House of Representatives (46 Democrats to 5 Republicans) and Senate (24 Democrats to 1 Republican).
+Democrats control both the House of Representatives (47 Democrats to 4 Republicans) and Senate (24 Democrats to 1 Republican), with veto-proof majorities in both houses.
 Control of the governor’s mansion and each house of the legislature gives Democrats a trifecta in Hawaii.
-All Hawaii House seats are on the ballot in 2020 because representatives serve two-year terms.
+All Hawaii House seats are on the ballot in 2022 because representatives serve two-year terms.
 Senators serve a combination of two- and four-year terms during each decade’s legislative district apportionment cycle.
 This 2-4-4 term system ensures all Senate seats are up for election after new legislative district boundaries are drawn.
-Roughly half the senators are up for election in 2020, and all senators are up for election in 2022.
+All senators are therefore up for election in 2022.

 Hawaii’s budget institutions, rules, and constraints

 Hawaii uses a biennial budget.
 The legislature must pass a balanced budget, but it can carry a deficit over into the following year.
 Hawaii also limits spending growth with a formula tied to the state’s personal income growth.
 The rule is binding and requires a two-thirds legislative supermajority to override it.
 The state also imposes limits on total authorized debt and debt service incurred by the state.

 (Note: Some states have informal budget institutions that constrain overall spending growth or a specific expenditure’s growth.)